David Blair (encyclopaedist)

 David Blair (4 June 1820 – 19 February 1899) was an Irish Australian politician, journalist and encyclopaedist.

 Background

 David Blair was born in County Monaghan, Ireland to parents of Scottish descent.
 He studied at the Hibernian Military School, Dublin.
-He left in 1835, aged 15 years and worked in an uncle's business but did not enjoy it.
+After leaving the school in 1835, he worked for an uncle's business but did not enjoy it.

-In 1840 he joined the Ordnance Survey of Ireland as a calculator stationed in Limerick and then Cork.
-He transferred to Southampton in 1841 and for almost nine years he worked on the triangulation of England and the survey of London.
+In 1840 he obtained a job as a human calculator for the Ordnance Survey of Ireland.
+He was originally based in Limerick and Cork but was moved to Southampton in 1841.
+He kept this job, where he assisted with England's triangulation survey, for almost nine years.

 Chartism

 Blair was so unhappy in his work that he considered joining the military.
 He supported the revolutionary Chartists as a lecturer in Southampton, in reading and in church activities.

 Australia

-He later studied for the ministry in Ireland and came to Australia in 1850 at the suggestion of John Dunmore Lang, the intention being that he should go into the back country as a missionary.
-He took up journalism in Sydney, where he was associated with Henry Parkes on the Empire newspaper.
-Blair went to Victoria in 1852 and had a long and varied career as a journalist, including a long stint as leader writer for The Age and as a contributor to Victorian Review.
+He later studied for the ministry in Ireland.
+In 1850 John Dunmore Lang incited him to go to the back country of Australia to work as a missionary.
+Blair got a job as a journalist for the Empire newspaper, where he met Henry Parkes as a colleague, in Sydney.
+Blair went to Victoria in 1852 and continued working as a journalist.
+He became the leader writer for The Age, where he advocated for miners' rights, and a contributor to Victorian Review.

-Blair was elected a member of the legislative assembly of Victoria in 1856 and again in 1868, but did not make any special mark in politics.
-In 1876 he edited the Speeches of Henry Parkes, and in 1878 or 1879 he published the important The History of Australasia--to the Establishment of Self-Government, based largely on the works of his predecessors, and Cyclopedia of Australasia (1881).
-He also wrote The First Imaginary Voyage to Australia (1882).
+Blair had a politically unimpactful tenure in the legislative assembly of Victoria, to which he was elected twice: once in 1856 and the second time in 1868.
+He was appointed Secretary to the Royal Commission on Education in 1867 and Secretary to the Penal Commission in 1873.
+In 1876 he wrote an introduction to and edited the Speeches of Henry Parkes.
+He wrote The History of Australasia--to the Establishment of Self-Government (1879), the Cyclopedia of Australasia (1881) and The First Imaginary Voyage to Australia (1882).
 He died at Melbourne on 19 February 1899, aged 78.